The Stimulus Package Hurts Abortion Providers, Immigrants & Anyone With Student Debt — But It Helps Corporations

 "For those of us who freelance and tour, this is a pretty crappy plan," tweeted writer Roxane Gay.
 "When your income disappears, it disappears no matter what you made in 2018.
 Also, in what world is one $1,200 payment going to address the severe financial distress most of us are in?
 But sure.
 Give the airlines $50 billion.
 Seems reasonable."

 There are also two important groups of Americans that won't get checks: those who make little or no income at all (they don't file taxes) and undocumented immigrants (you need a Social Security number to qualify).
-Additionally, the bill does not include any student debt relief, rent relief, or mortgage relief.
+Additionally, the bill does not include any student debt relief, rent relief, or mortgage relief, nor anything about free coronavirus testing and treatment, nor about universal emergency paid leave.

 Unemployment claims went up by 1,000% to 3.3 million last week, and the bill does expand unemployment insurance to provide an extra $600 a week for up to four months on top of state benefits, including for gig workers — which is a month more than Republicans originally sought.